Albania is awesome. Really awesome. This little country in South-East Europe has everything.

 With so many fantastic places to see and visit, it can be hard to choose where to go in Albania.

-It’s a circular route, so you could start and finish anywhere along it, depending on where you’re coming from.
+Here are a few of my favourite places to visit in Albania.
+This list gives you a roughly circular route, so you can start and finish anywhere along it, depending on where you’re coming from.

 There is enough to see and do in this quirky, fun city to spend at least a day or two here.
 There’s also delicious food to be found all over the city.